-Flashlog 8 is a 64-bit Windows application, taking advantage of today's powerful multi-core processors and growing storage capacities to push back the barriers on traditional line and radio capture logging.
-Included is the ability to record up to sixty-four stereo line channels, thirty-two stereo FM stations, thirty-two AM stations, four DAB / DAB+ digital radio ensembles and up to 32 internet radio streams.
-For the latter, Shoutcast, Icecast, Flash (RTMP) and HLS (HTTP Live Streaming) protocols are currently supported, with HE-AAC and MP3 audio encoding.
+Flashlog LT is an economical logging solution for simultaneous recording of one (LT1 option) or two (LT2 option) stereo line channels and up to 8 internet streams.
+For the latter, Shoutcast, Icecast, Flash (RTMP) and HLS protocols are currently supported, with HE-AAC and MP3 audio encoding.
 Artist / title metadata is stored and displayed along with the audio.
-Axia and Wheatnet IP-based line inputs are also supported.
+Axia, Wheatnet IP and Dante based line inputs are also supported.

-Windows Media 10 Professional audio compression provides near-CD quality recording of line and analog radio inputs for the entire logging period, while DAB/DAB+ transmissions and internet streams are recorded as raw data streams for decoding as audio, text and images on playback.
-Flashlog 8 also records and displays RDS programme information and RadioText on FM transmissions.
+Windows Media 10 Professional audio compression provides near-CD quality recording of line inputs for the entire logging period, while internet streams are recorded as raw data streams for decoding as audio and text on playback.

-The number of recording days can be independently changed at any time on each line/AM/FM channel and DAB ensemble.
+The number of recording days can be independently changed at any time on each line channel and internet stream.

-SNMP status monitoring and alarm traps are provided as standard on Flashlog 8.
+SNMP status monitoring and alarm traps are provided as standard on Flashlog LT.